salsita/redux-saga-rxjs/README.md

 }
 ```

+### What's the relation between Saga pattern and Side effects?

 So why people say that Saga is a great pattern for Side effects?
 API call is a good example of side effect - you'll probably have one action (`API_REQUESTED`) dispatched when user clicks the button to load data which presumably display loading spinner and another action to process the response (`API_FINISHED`) and this is all in single long running transaction which Saga can handle.